sirchuck/site_works/README.md

     you want to remove it completely without hanving to hunt down javascript files and css files.

 # CSS & JS
-    If you write the word asset_url, base_url, or root_url in your parsable CSS code in the dev folder, the system will swap those with the url with the proper http or https. asset_url = https://subdomain.domain.tld/assetfolder
+    If you write the word asset_url, base_url, public_url or root_url in your parsable CSS code in the dev folder, the system will swap those with the url with the proper http or https. asset_url = https://subdomain.domain.tld/assetfolder
     base_url  = https://subdomain.domain.tld/project_folder // If no project folder, this is the same as root folder.